 Getting everyone involved in the planning will make it easier.
 Ask everyone what they’d like to do on this trip – and stick to it.
 If you’ve picked a beach retreat, Grandad might want to do some sailing, and the kids might want to try Scuba diving.
 This will ensure everyone has a great time, without just one person dictating the activities.

-Play to someone’s strengths – there is always going to be someone in the group that will be more organised than others.
-Let that person be the nominated organiser, without becoming too bossy.
+Play to someone’s strengths – there is always going to be someone in the group that will be more organized than others.
+Let that person be the nominated organizer, without becoming too bossy.

 Being spontaneous can be a challenge

 Spontaneity during travel is great, but not so much when traveling as a big group.
 If you want a little spontaneity in your trip, this is the time to perhaps separate from the group and have some healthy alone time.

 You don’t need to spend time all together 24/7.
 Not everyone will always want to do the same things, so it’s important to take a break from the rest of the herd every now and again.
 Splitting up, whether it’s for three hours or three days, will soothe mounting frustrations.
 Granny might want to take a cooking class, whereas Dad might rather explore a museum, for example, but not everyone has to join in.